audioxide/data/data/posts/20171004-reviews-wolf-alice-visions-of-a-life.md

   The calculated use of space gives Rowsell the room she needs to further colour the arrangements.
 The stunning standout “Don’t Delete the Kisses” is the greatest example of Rowsell using the music’s ethereal scope to her advantage, and it’s really quite beautiful.
 Meanwhile, the thunderous title track shows that the band don’t have to rely on production techniques to stake their claim, and it’s a fucking belter.

   It’s vital to understand what *Visions* is.
-This is not an [*OK Computer*](/reviews/radiohead-ok-computer/) moment, nor is it a cultural beast like [*To Pimp A Butterfly*](/reviews/kendrick-lamar-to-pimp-a-butterfly/).
+This is not an [*OK Computer*](/reviews/radiohead-ok-computer/) moment, nor is it a cultural beast like [*To Pimp a Butterfly*](/reviews/kendrick-lamar-to-pimp-a-butterfly/).
 The record is unlikely to change the musical landscape, but that doesn’t mean it’s not an important moment.
 We’ve said it for years now: rock music has been getting boring for a while, and Wolf Alice are here to dispute that, intentionally or not.
 Even when they do simple it’s great, but what’s crucial is that they know *when* it is appropriate.
 They’re not here to show us what can be; they’re playing to us in order to depict the here and now.

   The music isn’t complex, and the lyrics border on super-cheesy, but we’re all prone to over-sentimentality when in the moment.
 Sort of like I am, right now. *Visions of a Life* is an overwhelming triumph, and as things stand, it’s the greatest record of the year.